chef/chef-web-docs/layouts/shortcodes/ruby_style_basics_chef_log.md

-`Chef::Log` extends `Mixlib::Log` and will print log entries to the default logger that is configured for the machine on which Chef Infra Client is running.
+`Chef::Log` will print log entries to the default logger that is configured for the machine on which Chef Infra Client is running.
 (To create a log entry that is built into the resource collection, use the **log** resource instead of `Chef::Log`.)

 The following log levels are supported: